arrow-kt/arrow-website/content/docs/learn/quickstart/from-fp.md

 Arrow is heavily influenced by functional programming.
 If you're used to working with those concepts, the journey to Arrow should be a pleasant one.
-In this section we review the most important different with other ecosystems.
+In this section, we review the most important differences with other ecosystems.

 :::note scala